openhab/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 ## Discovery

 TVs are auto discovered through SSDP in the local network.
-The binding broadcast a search message via UDP on the network.
+The binding broadcasts a search message via UDP on the network.

 ## Thing Configuration